This white paper provides and overview of the PainChek Quick Sign In functionality and the benefits it provides to your organisation.

 Provides a faster sign in experience for users, which is particular useful when a device is used by multiple users

-It allows users to sign into the PainChek app when they app is off-line (has not internet connectivity).
+It allows users to sign into the PainChek App when the App is offline (has not internet connectivity).
 This is critical for any sites with variable wifi connectivity.
 Without Quick Sign In, the end user would need to locate an area with wifi to login with their username and password credentials.

 Once Quick Sign In activated for an organisations, a user will need to set-up Quick Sign In on each device they use before they can actually sign in using their Quick Sign In PIN.